nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_carrier/sample_description.rst

 Overview
 ********

-LwM2M is an application layer protocol based on CoAP over UDP.
+LwM2M is an application layer protocol for IoT device management and service enablement.
 It is designed to expose various resources for reading, writing, and executing through an LwM2M server in a lightweight environment.

 The LwM2M carrier library is needed for certification in certain operator networks.